-The following table sets forth all compensation for services rendered to the Company in all capacities for the years ended December 31, 2021 and 2020 (but See - Transactions with Related Persons, Promoters and Certain Control Persons, below), by: (i) the Corporation's Chief Executive Officer; and (ii) each of the other persons named below, which include the two (2) most highly compensated Executives or other Officers of the Company.
+The following table sets forth all compensation for services rendered to the Company in all capacities for the years ended December 31, 2022 and 2021 (but See - Transactions with Related Persons, Promoters and Certain Control Persons, below), by: (i) the Corporation's Chief Executive Officer; and (ii) each of the other persons named below, which include the two (2) most highly compensated Executives or other Officers of the Company.
 "Named Executive Officers" shall mean each of the individuals listed below, other than Mr. Bartels.
 The Company does not have any Non-Equity Incentive Compensation Plans other than as part of its individual Incentive Bonus Plans, any pension plans or any non-qualified deferred compensation plans, and accordingly those columns have been omitted.

-Effective as of February 22, 2021, SPAR Group appointed Mr. Mike Matacunas the President, Chief Executive Officer and Director of SGRP.
-Effective July 13, 2021, SPAR Group Appointed Ron Lutz as Chief Global Commercial Officer and William Linnane as Chief Strategy and Growth Officer of SGRP.
-Effective as of August 31, 2020, Fay DeVriese became the Chief Financial Officer of SGRP.
+Effective as of February 22, 2021, SGRP appointed Mr. Mike Matacunas as its Chief Executive Officer and President and as a Director of SGRP.
+Ms. Fay DeVriese departed SGRP effective as of January 31, 2023.
+Mr. Antonio Calisto Pato joined SGRP and became Chief Financial Officer, Secretary and Treasurer on February 27, 2023 (4).
+Effective July 13, 2021, SGRP appointed Ron Lutz as its Chief Global Commercial Officer and William Linnane as its Chief Strategy and Growth Officer of SGRP.
+Effective as of August 31, 2020, Ms. Fay DeVriese became the Chief Financial Officer of SGRP.
 Mr. Steven J. Adolph resigned as President International of SGRP effective April 23, 2021.
 Mr. Gerard Marrone retired as Chief Revenue Officer of SGRP effective June 15, 2021.
-Mr. Christiaan M. Olivier resigned as Chief Executive Officer (Principal Executive Officer), President and a director of SGRP, and from all positions with SGRP's subsidiaries, effective August 7, 2020, and Mr. James R. Segreto retired as Chief Financial Officer (Principal Financial and Accounting Officer), Treasurer and Secretary of SGRP, and from all positions with SGRP's subsidiaries, effective August 7, 2020.